The Legend Stack Reviews

 The Legend Stack is a Nutrient Repartitioner manufactured by Ronnie Coleman Signature Series.
 It is meant to help the body use the macronutrients of protein, carbohydrates and fats more efficiently.

-This product has been reported as discontinued.
+The Legend Stack has been reported as discontinued.

-This product has been reported as discontinued.
+The Legend Stack has been reported as discontinued.

 -Testogen XR: About an hour after meal, an hour pre-workout.